saltukalakus/auth0-show-rules-on-clients/README.md

        (context.clientName === 'Client2ToWhiteList') ||
        (context.clientName === 'Client3ToWhiteList'){

-        // write actual rule logic in this block
+        // Write rule logic in this block
     }

     // If 'If' block is not hit, rule just returns without any action